 - Select the Text Field you want to analyze.

 - Specify the Number of Topics you want to model.

-- In the Output Options section, select the kind of output you want:
+- In the Output Options section, select the kind of output you want in the R anchor:

 - The Interactive Chart option generates an interactive report that includes two charts: Top-30 Most Salient Terms and Intertopic Distance Map.

 - The Word Relevance Summary option generates a static report with measures of each term's salience to the model and relevance to each topic.

 - The Dictionary Options and LDA Options are at their default values.
 For more information about these options, see the Advanced Options section below.

 The Topic Modeling tool has some advanced options.

 |Min Frequency||Min Frequency is the minimum frequency at which a word can appear in a body of text before the Topic Modeling tool ignores the word, where frequency is measured by the number of documents containing a word divided by the total number of documents in the body of text.||